-Just because you are only eating once daily doesn’t mean throw everything in the refrigerator on a plate and go to town.
-Consider tracking macros when you are doing the one meal a day diet plan.
-You want to select an average sized plate (traditional dinner plate) when you finally do sit down to your meal.
+When you are eating your own meal, it’s important to understand how much you are putting on your plate.
+You want to select an average sized plate (traditional dinner plate).
+Your meal should not sit over 3 inches high on your plate.
 Try to incorporate veggies, a fruit, carbs, fiber-rich foods, and some form of fat and protein.
-You want to target all macros.

 3. One beverage

 Allow yourself to consume one beverage which does contain calories.
-Keep in mind that on the one meal a day diet you can drink during the day.
-You can have water, tea, coffee, and diet drinks which are calorie free.
+Keep in mind that when eating one meal a day, you can drink during the day.
+You can have water, tea, and coffee.
 Drinking things like coffee help suppress the appetite and also “trick” the mind to thinking it is getting some type of food.

 During your meal or eat window, you are going to want to incorporate a beverage which does contain calories.
 It is also similar in nature to the food choices you are making.
 Sure, you can choose chocolate milk or high-calorie drinks which have tons of sugar, but what good will this do you?
 Instead, try something like natural fruit juices, fruit shakes, or make your own veggie/fruit drink during the hour eating window.
 Not only will this help you get in your daily fruits and veggies, but they are also far more filling.
 They are going to allow you to hit your macros when you are trying to consume all your daily calories in the period of one hour.

 When you do start the one meal a day diet, you are going to choose a four-hour window.
 This can be something in the evening like 3 PM to 7 PM or you can go with something in the afternoon 12 PM to 4 PM.
 It can be any 4 hour window during the day that you choose.
 Make sure you choose a four-hour window that will best fit your schedule and lifestyle.
 Try to stay as consistent as you can with your eating window.